20 Responsible Travel Bloggers You Should Be Following

 To be most effective and responsible, choose to volunteer directly with a local NGO, charity or social enterprise as this means you won’t be paying an agency middleman and you’ll probably have more control over what work you end up doing.”

 If you’re contemplating stepping into the wonderful world of volunteering, have a read of Steph’s in-depth guide to volunteering in South America.

 Many of us will have expressed shock and outrage over the treatment of refugees across Europe (and the world).
-Katie, who is no stranger to volunteering actively went and did something about it.
+Katie, who is no stranger to volunteering actively went and did something about it, in 2016.

 I’ll let her tell you her story in her own words…

 After planning to help out for a week or two last July, I ended up staying until December.
-It’s simple to get involved and your help is desperately needed even if you can only offer one day.
+It was simple to get involved and help was desperately needed.”

 Time is precious and the most valuable thing any of us have to offer.
 Something worth remembering.

 Katie is now thoroughly exploring the Inner Hebrides of Scotland.
 Follow her explorations on Facebook.